Moss' logic for ordered coalgebras: Base in a category with a factorisation system

 \begin{exa} Examples of locally $\lambda$-bounded categories w.r.t.\ a factorisation system $(\EE,\MM)$ include the following: \begin{enumerate} \item All locally $\lambda$-presentable categories when we take $\EE$ to be strong epimorphisms and $\MM$ to be monomorphisms, see~\cite{kelly:book}.

 In particular, the categories $\Pos$ and $\Pre$ are locally $\aleph_0$-bounded, if we take $\MM$ to consist of all monotone injections (not necessarily reflecting order).
-A preorder or a poset $X$ is $\aleph_0$-bounded iff it is finite. \item The category $\Pos$ of posets and monotone maps is locally $\aleph_0$-bounded for $\EE$ consisting of surjective monotone maps and $\MM$ of monotone maps reflecting the order.
+A preorder or a poset $X$ is $\aleph_0$-bounded iff it is finite. \item The category $\Pos$ of posets and monotone maps is locally finitely presentable, and thus it is locally $\aleph_0$-bounded for $\EE$ consisting of surjective monotone maps and $\MM$ of monotone maps reflecting the order, see e.g.\ Proposition~1.61 in~\cite{adamek+rosicky}.
 A poset is $\aleph_0$-bounded iff it is finite. \item The category $\Pre$ of preorders and monotone maps can be equipped with a variety of factorisation systems, see Example~\ref{ex:(E,M)-cats}.
-The category $\Pre$ is locally $\aleph_0$-bounded w.r.r. the factorisation system where $\EE$ consists of all monotone surjections and $\MM$ consists of all monotone injections that reflect the order, see Theorem~5.6 of~\cite{kelly+lack}.
+The category $\Pre$ is locally $\aleph_0$-bounded w.r.r.\ the factorisation system where $\EE$ consists of all monotone surjections and $\MM$ consists of all monotone injections that reflect the order, see Theorem~5.6 of~\cite{kelly+lack}.
 A preorder $X$ is $\aleph_0$-bounded iff it is finite. \end{enumerate} \end{exa}

 \begin{defi} Let $\K$ be a $\lambda$-bounded category w.r.t.\ a factorisation system $(\EE,\MM)$.
-We say that $T:\K\to\K$ {\em admits $\lambda$-bounded bases\/}, provided that $\monoInline{\base^T_X}{\wt{Z}}{X}$ exists for any $\monoInline{\alpha}{Z}{TX}$ with $Z$ in $\K_\lambda$ and, moreover, $\wt{Z}$ is in $\K_\lambda$. \end{defi}
+We say that $T:\K\to\K$ {\em admits $\lambda$-bounded bases}, provided that $\monoInline{\base^T_X}{\wt{Z}}{X}$ exists for any $\monoInline{\alpha}{Z}{TX}$ with $Z$ in $\K_\lambda$ and, moreover, $\wt{Z}$ is in $\K_\lambda$. \end{defi}